Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 You don't have to use the HDMI port and can execute non graphical programs on this image.

-The **fast image** comes without graphical interface support and has no X, LXDE and other graphical libraries pre-installed.
+The **fast image** comes without graphical interface support and has no X, no LXDE and no other graphical libraries pre-installed.
 GPU drivers are not loaded, which means that the RED Brick has more available RAM (the RAM is shared between CPU and GPU).
 It is optimized for a fast boot time and can boot in ~10s (TODO, correct?).

 New software can be installed on both images.
-See the `installing section <TODO>`__ on how to install new software.
+See the `description of the versions tab <red_brick_brickv_versions_tab>`__ on how to install new software.

 The list of pre-installed programming language libraries can be found below: